Virginia Traffic Lawyer

 Experienced Traffic Attorneys

 Nobody wants to be pulled over by a police officer, but the reality is at one point or another, we most likely will be.
-With congestion growing, people will often fast or drive recklessly in order to get to their destination quickly.
+With congestion growing, people will often drive fast or recklessly in order to get to their destination quicker.
 Many people do not even realize they are breaking laws when they drive in such a manner.
 For example, one of the lesser known applications of reckless driving is driving 20 miles or more over the speed limit.